-With the acquisition of Atlas Energy in 2011, Chevron became a U.S. producer of natural gas from shale rock.
+In the United States, Chevron produces or is working to produce natural gas from shale formations in Michigan, Ohio, Texas and Pennsylvania.
 Chevron is one of the largest leaseholders in Pennsylvania, with more than 700,000 net acres of leases in the Marcellus Shale.
 The Marcellus is one of North America’s largest and richest shale gas resources.
 It runs beneath large swathes of New York, Pennsylvania, West Virginia and eastern Ohio and dips into neighboring states.
-The leases add 850 billion cubic feet of proved natural gas reserves to Chevron's portfolio and a potentially recoverable resource of 14 trillion cubic feet—enough to supply 100 percent of U.S. natural gas needs for about seven months.
+Chevron is undertaking a robust drilling program to grow its Marcellus production.

 Chevron also has a strong position in the Utica Shale, an undeveloped formation beneath the Marcellus.
 In 2013, we drilled seven exploratory wells to acquire data necessary for potential future development.

 We also are evaluating prospects in the Antrim Shale and other gas shales in Michigan.
 In 2013, we began drilling a Collingwood/Utica Shale exploratory well.

 In East Texas, we continued development of the multiple stacked reservoirs in the area, including the Travis Peak, Cotton Valley, Bossier and Haynesville zones.
 In 2010, Chevron completed a pilot drilling program in the Haynesville Shale that identified 2 trillion cubic feet of potentially recoverable natural gas.
 Chevron holds acreage in the Haynesville Shale beneath mature conventional oil and gas fields.